80+ Unique Things to Do in California (Hidden Gems & Cool Places)

 Take a Tram to San Jacinto Mountain Peak in Palm Springs

-Palm Springs is known for its desert climate and scalding hot summers, but take a 10-minute tram ride up to San Jacinto Peak and you will be greeted by much cooler temperatures, and sometimes even snow!
+Palm Springs is known for its desert climate and scalding hot summers, but take a 10-minute tram ride up to San Jacinto Peak, and you will be greeted by much cooler temperatures, and sometimes even snow!

 We visited in March, and although the weather in Palm Springs was in the high 60s, San Jacinto Mountain had just received 6 feet of snow.
 It was a winter wonderland!